globoglobito/Python-Guide/README.md

 new_tupla = tupla + tupla ### you can however concatenate tuples to create a new one out of existing ones.

-new_tupla # But again this is a new object the original one  hasnt changed.
+new_tupla # But again this is a new object the original one  hasn’t changed.

 ```